 Measurable goals have tangible results.
 How much, how many, how often – use numbers !

-My team will educate 150 people middle For a series of classes - -My goal is to decrease the number of texting while driving accidents my city by 20 %.
+My team and I will conduct a city wide campaign to increase driving safety.
+My goal is to decrease the number of texting while driving accidents in my city by 20 percent.

 No Team or weak team